 From Mollisjok we ski approximately 24 kilometers to Ravnastua, which like Joatkajavri is also one of the mountain lodges the state is responsible for in Finnmark.
 At the beginning of the day, we ski a little up in the terrain before we are on our way into an area that is known for a specific weather phenomenon.
 There are not many times the much-talked-about Hundevidda, or Orroaigiellasat (the Range of the Dog) as it is called by the locals, has been crossed in calm weather.
 With the hood over your head, you will get the feel of a proper expedition as we move in the direction of Ravnastua Mountain Cabin.
 Surrounded by thin forest, the cabin is beautifully situated in wild nature.
 Here we will be served a traditional dinner, and do not forget to write in the guest book before leaving tomorrow.

 The end of Finnmarksvidda

 From Ravnastua Mountain Cabin we go in the direction of Karasjok.
-The first 5-6 kilometers on today's lap are in flat terrain before it gets even easier at the end of the trip where we end it with a long, gentle hill down to Assebakti.
+The first 9-10 kilometers of today's lap are in somewhat more hilly terrain than we have had so far, then at the end of the trip we get a long, gentle hill down to Assebakti.
 When we arrive at Assebakti, we are right outside Norway's coldest place, Karasjok.
-The drive back is 2,5 - 3 hours depending on the weather, and on the way, we drive through a fascinating large landscape, with fascinating small communities.
+The drive back is 2,5 - 3 hours depending on the weather, and on the way, we drive through a fascinating large landscape, with intriguing small communities.
 Including Lâhpoluoppal, a place between Karasjok and Kautokeino that did not get electricity until 1965, and the first road was built here in 1972.
 We plan to be back in Alta so that we can catch evening flights from 17:30 and onwards.

 Take a good look at this list, and make sure you bring everything you need.
 We encourage you to use what you have for this trip and purchase items if you're missing something important on the list below.